 Look for the Good Hero Award

-The Look for the Good Hero Award is a $1,000 gift given to a student showing remarkable resilience.
+The Look for the Good Hero Award is a $1,000 gift given to a student or teacher showing remarkable resilience.
 It was created in memory of Margaret Worthen, who died nine years after she had a stroke.
 With severe limitations on her mobility and speech after the stroke, Margaret was only able to say seven words during those nine years, two of which were "thank you."NOMINATE YOUR HERO

 2019 Look for the Good Hero